dmarmor/epichrome/README.md

 2.1.14 also has brand-new icon-creation code, now able to handle JPG, GIF and other input file formats with indexed color or without alpha channels.
 And as a bonus, it also creates custom document icons based on the custom app icon.
 Thanks to [io41](https://github.com/io41 "io41") and [freewind](https://github.com/freewind "freewind") for identifying the shortcomings with the old icon code.

-And finally, in 2.1.15 the code that checks github for new versions will no longer insist that there's a new version on github even though the app just been updated to that new version.
+In 2.1.15 the code that checks github for new versions will no longer insist that there's a new version on github even though the app just been updated to that new version.

+Finally, 2.1.16 finally squashes the bug that caused those failed Chrome updates to destroy the entire app.
+From now on, even if a Chrome update fails, the app should stay intact.

 See [CHANGELOG.md](https://github.com/dmarmor/epichrome/blob/master/app/CHANGELOG.md "CHANGELOG") for more details.